“Contact us” forms usually fall down by the wayside when it comes to web design. Why?

 All of these statements are myths.

-Even though the technology exists to make customer service easier and more accessible (social media, live chat widgets, etc), that doesn’t mean that older users (a demographic that is increasing) will use them.
+Even though the technology exists to make customer service easier and more accessible (customer support software, live chat widgets, etc), that doesn’t mean that older users (a demographic that is increasing) will use them.

 Besides that, should a visitor of any age encounter an issue while using your website or app, it’s more likely that they’ll reach out using the contact form if it’s the first method they discover (because users are lazy!).